 The Emergency Departments at Markham Stouffville Hospital provide rapid treatment for community members who experience sudden illness or trauma.
-Operating without interruption, our Emergency Departments are staffed by a team of experts specializing in emergency medicine.
+Our Emergency Departments are open 24 hours a day, seven days a week, and are staffed by a team of experts specializing in emergency medicine.
 Each of our Emergency Departments have access to state-of-the-art diagnostic assessment equipment and laboratory services.

 Care We Provide

-In order to ensure timely, quality care for the most acute cases arriving at our hospital, we triage our incoming patients to determine the nature and severity of their condition.
+In order to ensure timely, quality care for the most serious conditions, we triage our incoming patients to determine the nature and severity of their condition.

-Additionally at the Markham Site we direct patients with minor or less urgent symptoms to our Green Zone.
+At the Markham site we direct patients with minor or less urgent symptoms to our Green Zone.

 During your visit you will be seen by a physician.